vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/2_The_Mantra_Purusha_and_Shakti_Mantras/06_Mantra_and_Sanskrit_the_Language_of_the_Gods.md

 Semi-vowels are called antahstha in Sanskrit or ‘what stands in between’, reflecting their meditating role between vowels and consonants.
 Sibilants are called ushma, meaning ‘what creates heat’, reflecting their connection with the sounds of the breath.

 The Sanskrit alphabet is phonetically based, with each letter corresponding to a single sound.
 Sanskrit letters, therefore, are always specific sounds.
 Sanskrit letters are named after the letter plus the short-A vowel like Pa for what in English we would call the letter-P. They are regarded as syllables, of which there are fifty,3 which are divided into these three groups:
-**1. Sixteen Vowels - Svara**   A, À, I, Ã, U, Ï, Ê, Ë, Ä, Å, E, Ai, O, Au, Aæ, Aâ
+**1. Sixteen Vowels - Svara**   A, À, I, Ã, U, Ï, Ê, Ë, Ä, Å, E, Ai, O, Au, Aṁ, Aâ
 e‰ P‰ f‰ Q‰ g‰ R‰ W‰ Ø‰ X‰ v¦‰ h‰ :‰ i‰ ;‰ e8‰ e7   **2.
-Four Semivowels and Five Sibilants or Nine Intermediate Sounds – Antahstha/ Ushma**   Ya, Ra, La, Va; Ía, Ìa, Sa, Kìa, Ha
+Four Semivowels and Five Sibilants or Nine Intermediate Sounds – Antahstha/ Ushma**   Ya, Ra, La, Va; Śa, Ṣa, Sa, Kṣa, Ha
 t‰ u‰ v‰ w‰ 5‰ 6‰ x‰ â‰ y   **3.
 Twenty Five Consonants or Five Groups of Five**   **Five Guttural Consonants – **Ka-varga   Ka, Kha, Ga, Gha, Ça
 j ‰ <‰ k‰ =‰ Y   **Five Palatal Consonants – **Ca-varga   Ca, Cha, Ja, Jha, Éa
 l‰ >‰ m‰ ?‰ Z   **Five Cerebral Consonants – **Îa-varga   Îa, Tâa, Áa, Dâa, Ça
-2‰ æ ‰ 3‰ A‰ 4   **Five Dental Consonants – **Ta-varga   Ta, Tha, Da, Dha, Na
+2‰ ṁ ‰ 3‰ A‰ 4   **Five Dental Consonants – **Ta-varga   Ta, Tha, Da, Dha, Na
 n‰ @‰ o‰ A‰ p   **Five Labial Consonants – **Pa-varga   Pa, Pha, Ba, Bha, Ma
 q‰ BÈ‰ r‰ C‰ s

 Each type of sound has spiritual and yogic implications.
 Vowels represent consciousness, Spirit, the Shiva principle in Tantric thought, and the Indra principle in Vedic thought.4 Vowels are the essence of sound and vibration, continuous, independent and enduring in their resonance.
 You can take any vowel and intone it indefinitely.
-Many powerful Sanskrit seed mantras like *Oæ *and *Aiæ *are vowel predominant for this reason.
+Many powerful Sanskrit seed mantras like *Oṁ *and *Aiṁ *are vowel predominant for this reason.
 They allow our energy to open, expand and ascend to higher levels.

 Opposite in nature to vowels, consonants represent matter or nature, Prakriti or the Shakti principle through which all manifestation arises.5 Consonants serve to focus the pure sound quality of the vowels into particular forms or directions.
 Consonants are contact based and require a vowel in order to express them.
 Try pronouncing a word that consists of consonants only.
 It is not possible.
 While consonants allow for a definitive expression, they also create illusion as sound becomes limited.
 While vowels represent eternal powers, consonants are the forms which manifest in the limited field of time, though they can reflect higher qualities.

-There are not many consonant dominant bija or seed mantras in Sanskrit but many begin with consonants like the mantra *Klãæ*.
+There are not many consonant dominant bija or seed mantras in Sanskrit but many begin with consonants like the mantra *Klãṁ*.
 Consonants help focus our thought and energy.
 Most words are consonant based as they allow for a greater structure, complexity and intricacy of sound and meaning.
 Longer mantras, prayers and hymns are more consonant based and bring in a greater diversity and specificity of meanings, while vowel mantras hold a more primal and general affect.

 The sibilants and semi-vowels are said to represent the five elements and the pranas in Tantric thought, and Prajapati or the creative principle in Vedic thought.6